godotengine/godot-docs/classes/class_poolbytearray.rst

 - :ref:`int<class_int>` **insert** **(** :ref:`int<class_int>` idx, :ref:`int<class_int>` byte **)**

-Insert a new element at a given position in the array.
+Inserts a new element at a given position in the array.
 The position must be valid, or at the end of the array (``idx == size()``).

 .. _class_PoolByteArray_method_invert:

 - void **invert** **(** **)**

-Reverse the order of the elements in the array.
+Reverses the order of the elements in the array.

 .. _class_PoolByteArray_method_push_back:

 - void **push_back** **(** :ref:`int<class_int>` byte **)**

-Append an element at the end of the array.
+Appends an element at the end of the array.

 .. _class_PoolByteArray_method_remove:

 - void **remove** **(** :ref:`int<class_int>` idx **)**

-Remove an element from the array by index.
+Removes an element from the array by index.

 .. _class_PoolByteArray_method_resize:

 - void **resize** **(** :ref:`int<class_int>` idx **)**

-Set the size of the array.
-If the array is grown reserve elements at the end of the array.
-If the array is shrunk truncate the array to the new size.
+Sets the size of the array.
+If the array is grown, reserves elements at the end of the array.
+If the array is shrunk, truncates the array to the new size.

 .. _class_PoolByteArray_method_set:

 - void **set** **(** :ref:`int<class_int>` idx, :ref:`int<class_int>` byte **)**

-Change the byte at the given index.
+Changes the byte at the given index.

 .. _class_PoolByteArray_method_sha256_string:

 - :ref:`String<class_String>` **sha256_string** **(** **)**

-Returns SHA256 string of the PoolByteArray.
+Returns SHA-256 string of the PoolByteArray.

 .. _class_PoolByteArray_method_size: